Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 FAQ

 What is the best hotel view in Paris?
-The Eiffel Tower view is the most iconic — the Shangri-La Paris (the extraordinary view from the Shangri-La’s tower-facing suites — the most direct Eiffel Tower view of any Paris hotel) and the Peninsula Paris (the extraordinary view from the Kléber restaurant terrace — the Eiffel Tower, the Arc de Triomphe, and the Trocadéro in the same panorama) both provide extraordinary Eiffel views at different angles.
-The Le Meurice’s La Rivoli restaurant (the extraordinary Tuileries Garden view, the Louvre visible through the windows) provides the finest non-Eiffel hotel view.
+The Eiffel Tower view is the classic choice.
+The Shangri-La Paris offers the most direct Eiffel Tower view of any Paris hotel from its tower-facing suites, while the Peninsula Paris frames the Eiffel Tower, the Arc de Triomphe, and the Trocadéro in one panorama from its Kléber restaurant terrace.
+For the best non-Eiffel view, Le Meurice’s La Rivoli restaurant looks over the Tuileries Garden, with the Louvre visible through the windows.

 When is Paris most beautiful?
-May–June: the extraordinary Paris spring (the extraordinary chestnut trees in bloom, the extraordinary Seine embankment café culture, the extraordinary light on the extraordinary Haussmann architecture) and the Fête de la Musique (June 21 — the most extraordinary free music festival in Europe, when all of Paris becomes an outdoor concert venue for the longest day of the year).
-September: the Paris autumn (the extraordinary light, the extraordinary fashion week context, the extraordinary harvest season at the Île-de-France food markets).
-December: the extraordinary Christmas lights on the Champs-Élysées (the most extraordinary Christmas boulevard lighting in Europe) and the extraordinary Galeries Lafayette tree (the most impressive department store Christmas installation in Paris).
+May–June: Paris spring, with chestnut trees in bloom, café culture spilling along the Seine embankments, glorious light on the Haussmann façades, and the Fête de la Musique (June 21 — Europe’s biggest free music festival, when all of Paris becomes an outdoor concert venue on the longest day of the year).
+September brings autumn light, the fashion-week buzz, and harvest season at the Île-de-France food markets.
+In December, the Christmas lights on the Champs-Élysées outshine any other boulevard in Europe, and the Galeries Lafayette tree is the most impressive department-store Christmas installation in Paris.

 Is Paris worth the hotel cost?
-The extraordinary free infrastructure compensates for the extraordinary hotel prices — the extraordinary Louvre (€17 entry — the largest museum in the world and the most visited, but book in advance), the extraordinary Musée d’Orsay (€16 entry), the extraordinary Centre Pompidou, and the extraordinary free collections of the Musée Picasso, the Musée Marmottan (the finest Monet collection in the world, outside the tourist circuit), and the extraordinary Palais Garnier (the extraordinary opera house, free to visit the extraordinary building during non-performance hours).
+The city’s cultural infrastructure compensates for the hotel prices.
+The Louvre (€17 entry) is the largest and most visited museum in the world — book in advance.
+Add the Musée d’Orsay (€16 entry), the Centre Pompidou, the Musée Picasso, the Musée Marmottan (home to the world’s largest Monet collection, and well outside the tourist circuit), and the Palais Garnier — the opera house, whose building is free to visit during non-performance hours.